-In this evolving landscape, the aesthetics industry, along with so many others, must find creative new ways to serve our patients’ needs.
-Among our top priorities:
+In this evolving COVID-19 landscape, the aesthetics industry, along with so many others in healthcare, must find creative new ways to serve our patients’ needs.

 - We must take measures to address patients’ concerns so they feel safe coming into our offices for procedures.